MultiSafepay/docs/content/payments/features/split-payments/_index.md

 ---
 Split payments lets you divide a transaction amount between [partner](/account/account-types/) or [affiliate](/account/account-types/) accounts, e.g. as a fee for using your platform.

-You can split payments by a percentage, a fixed amount, or a combination of the two.
+You can split payments by percentage, a fixed amount, or by both.

 See API reference – [Split payments orders](/api/#split-payments-orders).